-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Western Oregon University (the University), and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.
 The University received federal awards both directly from federal agencies and indirectly through pass-through entities.
 Federal financial assistance provided to a subrecipient is treated as an expenditure when it is paid to the subrecipient.

-Note 2 - Significant Accounting Policies
+Note 2 - Summary of Significant Accounting Policies